khim-iam/zkp-circom-snarkjs/README.md

-# ZK-Snark Proof System: Using CIRCOM and SNARK
+# ZK-Snark Proof System: Using CIRCOM

 This project demonstrates the setup and implementation of a Zero-Knowledge Proof (ZK-Snark) system using CIRCOM and SnarkJS.
 It covers the entire process from circuit creation to proof generation and verification.